nds-org/ndslabs-toolmanager/README.md

-# ToolManager
+# Tool Manager

-The ToolManager provides the ability to configure and launch analysis environments, such as RStudio and Jupyter Notebooks, pulling data from repository software such as Clowder.
+The Tool Manager provides the ability to configure and launch analysis environments, such as RStudio and Jupyter Notebooks, pulling data from repository software such as Clowder.
 It began as a feature of the [TERRA-REF](http://terraref.org) project to provide analysis capabilities in Clowder.

 ## Build
 ```bash